Addison VT Real Estate

-05491 = 15 minutes to Middlebury, 35 to Burlington, Vergennes is just up the road, and charming Basin Harbor "just around the corner" - the Champlain Valley's quiet, fertile farmlands, are totally surrounded by your interests.
-Learn more about Addison below, and if you have any question about the area of the local real estate market, contact Kathy.
+05491 = 15 minutes to Middlebury, 35 to Burlington, Vergennes is just up the road, and charming Basin Harbor "just around the corner" - the Champlain Valley's quiet, fertile farmlands are totally surrounded by your interests.
+Learn more about Addison below, and if you have any questions about the area of the local real estate market, contact The O'Brien O'Connell Team.

 Addison Central School educates children K – 6.
 Students in grades 7 - 12 attend Vergennes Union High School, North approximately 6 miles.
 VUHS has enjoyed positive reviews by U.S. News and World Report, ranking among the best High Schools in Vermont.
 For lifelong learners, Junior Ivy League Middlebury College is only 15 minutes South, and the higher learning institutions of Burlington including Champlain College, St. Michael’s, and UVM, are just over a half hour North.